kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 NOTE: This addon is a local build addon.
 That means that Home Assistant will build the addon image on your HA machine so installation might take awhile.

 ### Create API Key
 To use this addon, you'll need to get an API key from the [Sonos Developer Portal](https://developer.sonos.com).
 Create an account there, then create a new [Control Integration](https://developer.sonos.com/news/create-client-credentials/).
+Follow instructions under "Create an integration".

 *Make sure to set your redirect url to `https://hassio.local:8349/redirect` when setting up our API key, EVEN IF you access it without https or access it using the IP or other hostname.*